theccalderon/theccalderon.github.io/_drafts/2021-04-12-bar-chart-race.md

 If you follow [this link](https://observablehq.com/@d3/bar-chart-race-explained) it takes you to an awesome Notebook where @mbostock takes you step by step on how to create a Bar Chart Race.\
 Since the purpose of this post is not so much to explain how D3.js works bur rather how to quickly create the visualization and use for your own purposes, I won't go into the details.
 However, you'd only need the data for the race in a CSV with columns date (in YYYY-MM-DD format), name, value and optionally category (which if present determines color).\
-_Note:_ Each row is a snapshot of the data YYYY-MM-DD.

 ## Embedding the Bar Chart Race visualization